3 Memory and Allocators

 One very important detail about the stack memory is that it frees itself automatically.
 This is very important, remember that.
 When objects are stored in the stack memory, you don’t have the work (or the responsibility) of freeing/destroying these objects.
 Because they will be automatically destroyed once the stack space is freed at the end of the function scope.

 So, once the function call returns (or ends, if you prefer to call it this way) the space that was reserved in the stack is destroyed, and all of the objects that were in that space goes away with it.
-This mechanism exists because this space, and the objects within it, are not necessary anymore, since the function “finished it’s business”.
+This mechanism exists because this space, and the objects within it, are not necessary anymore, since the function “finished its business”.
 Using the add() function that we exposed above as an example, it means that the object result is automatically destroyed once the function returns.

 Important